SonsuGit/SonsuGit/README.md

 -->

 I'm __Son Suha__.
-I'm noob on this kind of thing so please be kind to me :pleading_face:
+I'm noob on this kind of thing so please be kind to me :pleading_face: jk

 - 🌱 I’m currently learning ...
 * _python_